Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 An antioxidant often found in grapes.
 Resveratrol is great for fighting free radicals from the environment and the sun.
 It essentially serves as a guardian for you skin and can brighten up your complexion, too.

 A form of Vitamin A that is known for stimulating the process of cell turnover in your skin (which is good news for all skin concerns, especially problem skin) and increasing collagen production.
 Retinol is also great for fading hyperpigmentation in your skin, too.
 It’s the gold standard for aging skin.
 It can be irritating to some skin types when used at high concentration, so always ease into a new retinol product—start with once a week and work your way up.
 Our Press Restart Gentle Retinol Serum uses microencapsulated retinol and natural retinol alternatives, so it's gentle enough for sensitive skin types and first-time retinol users to use nightly.
+For retinol results from the neck down, use our Retinol Body Lotion.

 Anti-inflammatory agent rich in antioxidants that helps control excess oil in your skin, reduce redness, calm irritated skin, soothe wrinkles, and clean your pores.
 Find it in our Wash It Out Gel Cleanser.